krahets/hello-algo/en/docs/chapter_dynamic_programming/unbounded_knapsack_problem.md

 [file]{coin_change}-[class]{}-[func]{coin_change_dp}
 ```

-The following images show the dynamic programming process for the coin change problem, which is very similar to the complete knapsack problem.
+The following images show the dynamic programming process for the coin change problem, which is very similar to the unbounded knapsack problem.

 === "<1>"
     ![Dynamic programming process for the coin change problem](unbounded_knapsack_problem.assets/coin_change_dp_step1.png)